yellobyte/ESP32-DevBoards-Getting-Started/README.md

 # ESP32 Development Boards - Getting started

-A big variety of **ESP32** development boards have flooded the market since the first ESP32 chip was released in 2016 by Espressif.
+A big variety of **ESP32** development boards (from Espressif and lots of other companies) have flooded the markets since the first ESP32 chip was released in 2016 by Espressif.
 Most boards contain the original **ESP32**, some an **ESP32-S2** and newer ones the most recent incarnation **ESP32-S3**.
 For differences between those chips look [**here**](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/raw/main/doc/Comparison_Espressif-ESP32-S2-C3-S3.pdf).

 The ESP32 chip family is loaded with features, e.g. WiFi/Bluetooth, dual core (up to 240MHz clock frequency), integrated Flash memory, lots of GPIO pins (peripheral input/output), ADC/DAC, UART, I2S, SPI, low power states, JTAG debugging option, etc. Have a look at the many documents in folder [**doc**](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/blob/main/doc) for ESP32 datasheets.